About Sevruga Caviar

 Sevruga sturgeons produce the smallest eggs of the three main caviars (the other two being Beluga and Osetra) and in plentiful amounts, which has made Sevruga one of the most popular of caviars in restaurants and hotels.
 Other types of Sevruga are also harvested in different countries.

-Traditionally only bred in the Caspian Sea, by age old caviar producing countries such as Iran and Russia, today, Sevruga is farmed in other nations such as, Bulgaria and Romania, farms can even be found as far away as the United States.
+Traditionally only bred in the Caspian Sea, by age old caviar producing countries such as Iran and Russia, today, Sevruga is today only farmed in Iran and Russia.

 Due to this, the Sevruga ranges in colors, from black to dark grey and sweeping from crunchy to hard.